TZstatsADS/Spring2018-Project2-Group8/README.md

 ![screenshot](doc/Overlook.jpg)

 ### Your Health Cannot Wait!
-Find The Hospital And Keep Your Smile Forever Now!
+Find The HosAllpital And Keep Your Smile Forever Now!

 ### **Contribution statement**:

-([default](doc/a_note_on_contributions.md)) All team members contributed equally in all stages of this project.
-All team members approve our work presented in this GitHub repository including this contributions statement.
+([default](doc/a_note_on_contributions.md))  Lan Wen and Jingtian Yao respectively found the dataset of hospital general imformation and payment dataset.
+All team members designed the content of this App.
+Xiaoxiao Guo and Jingtian Yao merged the data and cleaned the data.
+Shan He wrote the filter and table shiny UI and Server part.
+Lan Wen and Xiaoxiao Guo wrote the map Shiny UI and Server part.
+Jingtian Yao wrote the ranking UI and server part.
+Shan He summary the folder.
+Utomo, Michael wrote the summary statistics part and gave the presentation.

 Following [suggestions](http://nicercode.github.io/blog/2013-04-05-projects/) by [RICH FITZJOHN](http://nicercode.github.io/about/#Team) (@richfitz).
 This folder is orgarnized as follows.